 Microservice Sprawl – Don’t Do That

 A lack of visibility into the usage of a single microservice across all of your clusters is a dangerous condition.
 When you don’t know your microservice blast radius, and want to avoid an adverse impact to end users, you are left with some undesirable options.
-One option is to run back to monolithic practices even in a cloud native environment.
+One option is to run back to monolithic practices even in a cloud-native environment.
 What I’m seeing is the practice of using Kubernetes namespaces to silo ‘application’ configurations.
-In this scenario all microservices used by a particular application team (product team) are running in their own cluster.
+In this scenario, all microservices used by a particular application team (product team) are running in their own cluster.
 This is a monolithic practice that leads to both cluster sprawl and service sprawl.
 This scenario almost guarantees that you will experience drift of your services across the clusters.

 The more problematic issue is common services are deployed in multiple locations.
 While this method protects you from the impact of a new microservice across multiple applications, it forces you back to a monolithic approach.
 It does not facilitate a service-oriented architecture or leverage some of the scaling features of Kubernetes.

 In the example below, we see cluster sprawl and microservice sprawl with drift.
-In this configuration, we are managing 3 clusters, 3 Namespaces and 12 Pods, and that is for just 1 environment.
+In this configuration, we are managing 3 clusters, 3 Namespaces, and 12 Pods, and that is for just 1 environment.
 If you have a dev, test, prod pipeline, you can multiply this number by 3.
 So we go from 12 to 36 services very quick.
 Notice in the example, the ‘shipping’ service drifts at the Clothing Store Cluster.
 This can easily occur if it is not known that the Clothing Store application used the Shipping service, or if the Clothing Store team choose not to update their cluster with the new version.
 Both scenarios are common occurrences in this configuration.

-Implementing a Shared Service Oriented Architecture
+Implementing a Shared Service-Oriented Architecture

 To minimize the number of resources required, and reduce the microservice sprawl and drift, we need to understand what teams are using which services.
-This requires knowing your blast radius and and communicating updates prior to a release.
-If you have a method of tracking which teams are using shared services, you can confidently build out a shared microservice architecture which includes notification to all teams that a new release is on its way.
+This requires knowing your blast radius and communicating updates prior to a release.
+If you have a method of tracking which teams are using shared services, you can confidently build out a shared microservice architecture that includes notification to all teams that a new release is on its way.
 A shared services architecture reduces the complexity of microservices by eliminating the confusion caused by drift.
 Most importantly, a shared service architecture ensures that critical updates of the shared services are being consumed by all teams.
-A single releases fixes the problem for all teams, even before they are aware that a problem exists.
+A single release fixes the problem for all teams, even before they are aware that a problem exists.

-In the example below, all 3 stores, Candy, Toy and Clothing, receive the Shipping update at the same time.
+In the example below, all 3 stores, Candy, Toy, and Clothing, receive the Shipping update at the same time.
 We are now building out a true service-oriented architecture where business agility can be achieved.

 But in order to gain this level of coordination, there must be a method for automating the application’s service usage.
 Tracking relationships manually is an option for smaller organizations with relatively few shared microservices.
-But as your shared services grow, and you have more application teams consuming those services, automated configuration management and tracking is required.
+But as your shared services grow, and you have more application teams consuming those services, automated configuration management, and tracking is required.
 Re-imagining of software configuration management in a microservice architecture is needed.